Skip to content

 Common questions about the IIESMS National Council

-The governing body of IIESMS, comprising ten elected members who set strategic direction, oversee professional standards, and manage the Institute's operations.
+The governing body of IIESMS, comprising up to 16 elected members who set strategic direction, oversee professional standards and manage the Institute's operations.

 Members are elected by their respective sector groups.
-The President, Chairperson, Secretary, and Treasurer are elected to specific officer roles.
+The President, Chairperson, Vice-Chairperson, Secretary, Treasurer and Public Relations Officer are elected to specific officer roles; other Council members hold portfolio briefs such as Education, Global Collaboration, Global Operations and Health Resilience.

-The National Council meets regularly throughout the year to discuss Institute business, review policy, and make strategic decisions.
+The National Council meets at least quarterly to discuss Institute business, review policy and make strategic decisions.

 Council meetings are for elected representatives.
-Any member can raise matters through their sector group chair or directly with the Institute.
+Any member can raise matters through their sector group chair or directly with the Institute via [email protected].

 Contact your sector group chair or email [email protected].
 Your representative will ensure your concern is raised at Council level.

-The Irish Government granted IIESMS the right to nominate a representative to the Industry and Commerce panel of the Irish Senate, recognising the Institute's contribution to Irish professional life.
+The Irish Government granted IIESMS the right to nominate a representative to the Industrial and Commercial panel of Seanad Eireann, recognising the Institute's contribution to Irish professional life.